 Just like having good oral hygiene is necessary to maintain optimum health of your teeth and gums, adopting good “sleep hygiene” habits can help you increase the chance of a healthy, restful night’s sleep.

 Here are some tips on how you can enhance your nightly sleeping patterns and wake up feeling refreshed:

 - One of the most important ways to ensure good sleep hygiene is by maintaining a solid sleep schedule.
 You must allow enough time for sleep, no matter how busy you may be.
-It is typically recommended that adults obtain at least seven to eight hours of sleep each night, depending on your age (please see our helpful sleep chart at the bottom of the Health Risks Due to Sleep Loss page).
+It is typically recommended that adults obtain at least seven to eight hours of sleep each night, depending on your age (please see our helpful sleep chart at the bottom of our page on sleep apnea and sleep loss health risks).
 Serious physical and mental health concerns can develop from lack of proper sleep, so a regular sleep routine is very helpful for maintaining good sleep hygiene.
 This means establishing a time to go to sleep and a time to wake up that is consistent, day in and day out.
 Try to hit the hay at approximately the same time each night, while setting your alarm for roughly the same time in the morning.

 - Leaving the TV on may encourage you to stay awake, which can ultimately lead to poor-quality sleep.
 It’s best to just turn it off before bed.